Where and when to go

-Our Extenuating Circumstances – Guidance for Students includes detailed information on who you need to informed, what we consider to be acceptable extenuating circumstances, what you need to submit to us, the process for considering any extenuating circumstances and what options are available to the board of examiners.
+Our Extenuating Circumstances – Guidance for Students includes detailed information on who you need to inform, what we consider to be acceptable extenuating circumstances, what you need to submit to us, the process for considering any extenuating circumstances and what options are available to the board of examiners.
 If you’re planning on submitting extenuating circumstances it’s a good idea to read the guidance carefully.

 Deadlines for submitting extenuating circumstances

 As outlined in the Guidance for Students, we recommend that you submit your request for extenuating circumstances as soon as possible, even if you’re not sure whether or not your studies were affected.

 Undergraduate deadline – midday on Tuesday 29 May

 The 2017/18 deadline is midday on Tuesday 29 May 2018, though you should also check with your department regarding specific assessment/exam related submissions.

 Be aware that this deadline applies to all work completed and assessments taken during the main academic year, September to June.
 The deadline for submission of extenuating circumstances for Summer Resits is listed in the Summer Resit Instructions to Candidates, this document will be available from July 2018.

 - For examinations that are taken in April, May and June, the deadline is midday on Tuesday 29 May 2018.

 - For non-examination assessments (e.g essays, dissertations, projects and group work), your department/school will notify you of the deadline for submission, which will be before the Sub-board of Examiners meets to agree marks.